garrett928/Personal-Site/content/about/index.md

 :--- | --- | --- | --- | --- | --- | --- | ---|  --- | -------: | ---:
 Core Controls Developer Co-op | | | | | | | | | Dayton, OH | May 2023 - Aug 2024

-• Developed a tool capable of logging hundreds of configuration parameters from several CAN devices automatically to assist manufacturing testing and verification
+&bull; Developed a tool capable of logging hundreds of configuration parameters from several CAN devices automatically to assist manufacturing testing and verification
-• Worked with several CAN technologies and tool-chains such as CAN open, CCP, vectorCAN, wireshark, socketCAN, and proprietary CAN protocols
+&bull; Worked with several CAN technologies and tool-chains such as CAN open, CCP, vectorCAN, wireshark, socketCAN, and proprietary CAN protocols
- Built and debugged embedded Linux applications utilizing Buildroot, GDB, and other unix development tools
+&bull; Built and debugged embedded Linux applications utilizing Buildroot, GDB, and other unix development tools

 <!-- <details>